The Michigan Accent & Slang Words

 Up north: This is where you go if you're traveling within Michigan.

-The union: "The union" is so integrated in Michigan life that when I was a kid, I thought the student union at Michigan State had something to do with the United Automobile Workers (UAW).
+The union: "The union" is so integrated into Michigan life that when I was a kid, I thought the student union at Michigan State had something to do with the United Automobile Workers (UAW).
 When a Michigander says "the union" it generally means UAW.
 In my area, however, it's used to describe unions in/near Chicago.

 It's pop, not soda: